MileHacker Logo

 • Bar Districts and Pub Crawls: Concentrations of bars ("bares") exist in Mauá's city center.
 These are popular spots for locals to socialize, enjoy drinks, and have snacks.
 No formal pub crawls for tourists.

-• Experience local nightlife by visiting a "boteco" (a traditional Brazilian bar).
+• Experience local nightlife by stopping at a "boteco" (a traditional Brazilian bar).
 They bring a great atmosphere for drinks, snacks, and conversation.

 Nightclubs & Late-Night Options